dimaryaz/jdmtool/README.md

 pip3 install "git+https://github.com/dimaryaz/jdmtool.git#egg=jdmtool"
 ```

-### IFD 400 and G1000
+### Optional Just-in-Time compiler

-You should install an optional Just-in-Time compiler by running:
+For all avionics that use an SD card or USB drive, you should install a Just-in-Time compiler by running:
 ```
 pip3 install jdmtool[jit]
 ```